Let’s Talk About Depression

 Without treatment, depression won’t fade away on its own.
 Even if you do white-knuckle it through your first episode of depression, your chance of another recurrence is more than 50 percent.
-If you’ve had two episodes, that chance shoots up to 80 percent.
 Meaning, you’re going to want to deal with this sooner rather than later.

 One hallmark of depression is an inability to experience pleasure, which is literally no fun.
 Losing interest in things you once enjoyed often means that your capacity to function at work and home takes a dive.
 In fact, depression is one of the leading causes of disability in the U.S., as 7.2% of Americans—17.7 million people—experience Major Depressive Disorder, each year.

-Premenstrual Dysphoric Disorder (PMDD).
 Here, depression symptoms are tied to the luteal phase of the menstrual cycle (so, it goes without saying, but this type only happens in those who menstruate), starting about one week before your period and ending just after your period.
-Though many of the symptoms mirror PMS—irritability, high anxiety, frequent crying—they’re much more severe and are essentially like a depression relapse, coming and going with the monthly menstrual cycle.
+Though many of the symptoms mirror PMS,they’re much more severe and are essentially like a depression relapse, coming and going with the monthly menstrual cycle.
 They interrupt your ability to work, destroy personal relationships, and can lead to thoughts of self-harm and suicide.
 This condition was added in 2013 as a form of depression to the DSM-5, the official guide of mental disorders.

-Peripartum Depression.
-New mothers with this disorder typically develop symptoms of depression and even psychosis within a few weeks of giving birth.
+New mothers with this disorder typically develop symptoms of depression and even psychosis (a rarer occurrence) within a few weeks of giving birth.
 It used to be called postpartum depression and many people still use the term interchangeably.
-(In some cases, symptoms start during pregnancy; other times, when the baby is several months old—hence the name change), with a stunning 1-in-9 new mothers experiencing after-birth this type.
+This type can happen before a baby is born, or prenatal depression, and after, or postpartum depression (hence the name change), with a stunning 1-in-9 new mothers experiencing after-birth this type.

 So what makes depression happen?
 The truth?
-No one knows for sure.
-That said, for the past few decades, the prevailing theory is that depressed people have an imbalance in their brain chemistry—more specifically, low levels of neurotransmitters like norepinephrine, epinephrine, and dopamine, which help regulate mood, sleep, and metabolism.
+No one knows for sure what causes depression.
+For the past few decades, the prevailing theory is that depressed people have an imbalance in their brain chemistry—more specifically, low levels of neurotransmitters like norepinephrine, epinephrine, and dopamine, which help regulate mood, sleep, and metabolism.
 We now know it's a little more complicated than that.

 Certain circumstances put people at a higher risk of depression, including childhood trauma, other types of mental illness and chronic pain conditions, or a family history of depression, but anyone can get depressed.